swcarpentry/git-novice/_episodes/04-changes.md

 > ## Limit Log Size
 >
-> To avoid that `git log` cover all your terminal screen you can
+> To avoid having `git log` cover your entire terminal screen, you can limit the
-> limit the numbers of commit that Git will list by using `-N`
-> where `N` is the number of commits that you want to receive
+> number of commits that Git lists by using `-N`, where `N` is the number of
-> the information.
-For example, if you only want the information
+> commits that you want to view.
+For example, if you only want information from
-> from the last commit you can use
+> the last commit you can use:
 >
 > ~~~
 > $ git log -1